newsgroups : Java Glossary

 Entitlement

 Posts of the form "I asked this question a hour ago and I still have not got an answer.
-This newgroup sucks." are more likely to get you put in killfiles than to spur an answer.
+This newsgroup sucks." are more likely to get you put in killfiles than to spur an answer.
 Get it into your head.
 You are not entitled to an answer no matter how badly you may need it.
 If you receive one, it is because some stranger decided to give you a gift of his or her time.
 Everyone who answers questions is giving you a gift that would you have to pay perhaps $25.00 USD for from a subscription help desk.
 If you act like some precious little prince ordering his servants about, you will soon find your questions ignored.

 Gift Horses

 Don’t look a gift horse in the mouth.
 Nobody owes you an answer, much less a perfect one.
 Experts volunteer their time to answer.
 If you are the least ungracious about an answer, even one that rudely chastises you for not knowing the answer already, you may find yourself ignored in future.
-Newbies are sometimes unspeakably rude when someone points them to a URL or a FAQ for a detailed answer.
+Newbies are sometimes unspeakably rude when someone points them to a URL (Uniform Resource Locator) or a FAQ for a detailed answer.
 Such an answer reduces bandwidth while simultaneously providing a more detailed and polished response.
-It never seems to dawn on the ungracious newbie that everytime they receive a FAQ link as a response, it is because the question has already been asked hundreds of times before and the newbie had no business asking it yet again.
+It never seems to dawn on the ungracious newbie that every time they receive a FAQ link as a response, it is because the question has already been asked hundreds of times before and the newbie had no business asking it yet again.

 Some people spend many hours a day answering newbie questions.
 They don’t have time to thoroughly analyse every word in every question.
 They often make wild guesses at diagnosing the problem based on a few clues in your post and dispense pat advise that handles most newbie problems.
 Don’t bawl out your responder for failing to notice the fine nuances of your question.
 At least he tried to help you; nobody else did.
 Just point out tactfully how that advice was not applicable and ask if, on second look, he has any other recommendations.

 When your responder tells you something you already know, don’t berate him for his failure as a mindreader.
 Consider that he was answering for more than just your benefit.
 He may have been intentionally providing background for other readers.
-From his point of view, your role is merely to bring interesting problems to the table for general discussion.
+From his point of view, your rôle is merely to bring interesting problems to the table for general discussion.
 If you say anything that hints you believe the newsgroup is a personal service for you, be prepared for stinging barbs.
 People will go tremendous lengths to help you, but will throw cold water on you the instant you take them for granted.

 Avoid comparing the responses of various people, praising some for being useful and others not helpful.
 Everyone contributed their valuable time to you, even the ones that chastised you for your foolishness.
 Often it is pure luck which information happens to be the key, not the skill of the responder.
 With evaluations, you just set up resentments.
 If someone in particular went out of their way to give you large amounts of help, offer special thanks, but don’t do it in a way that denigrates the others.
-A general thanks won’t offend anyone, and programmers, being the egotists they are, will assume you meant the lion’s share of the praise for them.
+A general thanks won’t offend anyone and programmers, being the egotists they are, will assume you meant the lion’s share of the praise for them.

 If responders give you irrelevant responses or responses way over or under your head, consider your part in creating this by not making your question clear and giving sufficient background information.